Wendell Scott: Racing career

 In 1951, the officials at the Dixie Circuit, a regional racing organization, decided to recruit a Black driver as a marketing gimmick.
 Scott was recruited for this purpose and participated in his first race at the Danville Speedway.

 In search of more opportunities, Scott repaired his car with the help of a black mechanic, Hiram Kincaid, and towed it to a NASCAR-sanctioned event in Winston-Salem, North Carolina.
 Upon arrival, NASCAR officials refused to let him compete due to his race.
-A few days later he went to another NASCAR event in High Point, North Carolina and received the same result.
+A few days later he went to another NASCAR event in High Point, North Carolina, and received the same result.
 Scott decided to avoid NASCAR for the time being and race with the Dixie Circuit and at other non-NASCAR speedways.
-He won his first race at Lynchburg, Virginia, only twelve days into his racing career.
+He won his first race at Lynchburg, Virginia, only 12 days into his racing career.

 Scott ran as many as five events a week, mostly at Virginia tracks.
-Some prejudiced drivers would wreck him deliberately though his expertise also won him white fans, even amongst his fellow drivers.
+Some prejudiced drivers would wreck him deliberately though his expertise also won him white fans, even among his fellow drivers.
 These other drivers would serve as his bodyguards at events with racist fans.

-Scott began the 1953 season on the Northern Virginia circuit after winning a feature race in Staunton.
-He subsequently tied the Waynesboro qualifying record and won the Waynesboro feature race.
-The Waynesboro News Virginian reported that Scott had become "recognized as one of the most popular drivers to appear here."
-The Staunton News Leader said he "has been among the top drivers in every race here."
+Scott began the 1953 season on the Northern Virginia circuit after winning a feature race in Staunton, Virginia.
+He subsequently tied the Waynesboro, Virginia, qualifying record and won the Waynesboro feature race.
+The Waynesboro News Virginian reported that Scott had become "recognized as one of the most popular drivers to appear here".
+The Staunton News Leader wrote he "has been among the top drivers in every race here".

 In 1954, Scott towed his racecar to a local NASCAR event at the Richmond Speedway and asked the steward, Mike Poston, to grant him a NASCAR license.
 Poston, a part-timer, was not a powerful figure in NASCAR's hierarchy, but he did have the authority to issue licenses.
 Scott's license was approved and he became the first Black driver in NASCAR.

 Scott won dozens of races during his nine years in regional-level competition.
 In 1959 he won two championships.
 NASCAR awarded him the championship title for drivers of sportsman-class stock cars in the state of Virginia, and he also won the track championship in the sportsman class at Richmond's Southside Speedway.